-Apple Cider Turkey Brine gives you a mild flavored, moist and tender turkey.
+Apple Cider Turkey Brine makes a mild flavored, moist and tender turkey.
 Once the turkey has gone through the brining process, you can prepare it however you prefer.
 I found this brine on the Food Network site.

 People may be discouraged from brining a turkey because of the space and time commitment to brine, but I think it is worth it.
 A brine will make the turkey more tender and moist.
 You can have a tender and moist turkey without the brine, but the brine makes the turkey so much more tender and moist.

 The brine will take up a lot of space in your refrigerator.
 Some people brine their turkey outside in a large container.
 If the temperature is cold outside, but not freezing, you might be able to do the brine outside.
 Other people use a cooler with ice and replace the ice every few hours.
-I've always been able to rearrange things in my refrigerator and keep the brine in it.
-I'm more comfortable keeping the turkey in the refrigerator because I want to make sure it stays cold enough.
+I rearrange things in my refrigerator so that I have room to brine the turkey because I'm more comfortable keeping the turkey in the refrigerator because I want to make sure it stays cold enough.
 Whichever method you choose, make sure your turkey is kept cold enough so that it does not spoil.

 Apple Cider Turkey Brine